Please refer to section 3 for when this updated agreement takes effect

 - Provider may subcontract the storage of the Data (except Personal Information) to a third party (or multiple third parties) without notification to or consent from Client.

-- When Data is Personal Information, Provider may subcontract the storage of that Data to a third party (or multiple third parties) without consent from Client but will notify Client of such subcontracting arrangement.
+- When Data is Personal Information, Provider may subcontract the storage of that Data to a third party (or multiple third parties) without consent from Client but will notify Client of such subcontracting arrangement where required by law.

 - Provider makes no warranties or guarantees, implied or express, in respect of the retention of or continued accessibility of any backups in connection with the Services.

 - Client acknowledges that Provider has recommended Client take reasonable steps to back up its Data separately from the Services.

 - Provider will put in place and manage backup procedures to backup the Data including backing up all client data twice daily until the end of the Agreement.
 Backups are retained on a 2 week rolling period.

 32. DATA MANAGEMENT AFTER TERMINATION